UniversalDependencies/docs/_urb/feat/Rel.md

 ### <a name="NCont">`NCont`</a>: non-contiguous

-Contiguity is more often associated with
+Non-contiguity is more often associated with

 #### Examples